 “With them helping, we’re able to bring services to the camp almost every weekend,” he said.
 “They are usually able to do it when we can’t.”

-As inmates filed into the chapel, Friese and Vroman offered each a handshake, a smile and sometimes a brief hug.
+As incarcerated people filed into the chapel, Friese and Vroman offered each a handshake and a smile.

 Ready to roll